 The Lumpy Universe

 A lot of very clever people have been doing a lot of hard sums for many years and have been partially successful in explaining why the universe is the way it is.
-There are inflationary models and there are string theories, for example.
+There are inflationary models and there are string theories which attempt explanations.
 We just don’t know for sure.
 But the fact remains that the universe is lumpy.
 And we should be really grateful that it is so because its lumpiness is what makes the universe interesting.
 Not just interesting, it also makes us possible so that we can marvel at the nature of the universe.
 We should pause to consider that if the universe were uniform, it would have been sterile and we would not be here.
 The non-uniformity of the universe which arose for who knows what reasons is what makes for an interesting universe.

 So the universe evolved gradually and became increasingly differentiated; parts of it became distinct from other parts.
 The inside of a star is quite different from the cold emptiness of space.
 At all scales, the universe is uneven.
 This unevenness is fractal.
 At every level of detail, the universe is evolving to be more uneven.